-For Indirect Communications with or without delegated discovery, the SCP may select or reselect the specific NF (service) instance towards which to send a request.
+For Indirect Communications with or without delegated discovery, the SCP shall select or reselect the specific NF (service) instance towards which to send a request, if the HTTP client has delegated the selection or reselection to the SCP.

 NOTE 1: For Indirect Communications without delegated discovery, the SCP selects for instance a specific (service) instance within a NF (Service) Set that was selected by the NF Service Consumer.